What People Are Saying

 — Crystal Norwood, M.Ed., EdS, Associate Dean of Students for Equity & Engagement, Amherst College

 “Faces of Medicine is an essential watch, deeply relevant, at times painful, but deeply necessary to view and ponder.
-I foolishly assumed that once a woman of color reaches a certain echelon of leadership then their critics and detractors are silenced and stand corrected.
+I foolishly assumed that once a woman of color reaches a certain echelon of leadership then their critics and detractors are silenced.
+I stand corrected.

 I reflected for days after viewing, and it inspired me to review all the women of color I had learned from, worked for and with, and who had cared for me in my family in a medical setting.